Hydrology Banner

 Victoria Falls (Nana’s Farm Station)

-The Zambezi River flows at Victoria Falls – Nana’s Farm Station are increasing steadily, closing the period under review at 615m3/s on 20th February 2025.
-The flow observed on the same date last year was higher at 778m3/s.
+The Zambezi River flows at Victoria Falls – Nana’s Farm Station are increasing steadily, closing the period under review at 2,635m3/s on 5th May 2025.
+The flow observed on the same date last year was lower at 735m3/s.

 From: